 K49 is known as non-toxigenic (atoxigenic) because it cannot produce aflatoxin, unlike toxigenic strains of A. flavus and A. parasiticus that do.
 However, K49 is adept at excluding these aflatoxinproducing (toxigenic) "cousins" from ecological niches and resources that both need to survive.
-Exploiting this rivalry, called bio-corn by preemptively applying a competing strain of competitive exclusion, offers an effective way to diminish aflatoxin Aspergillus fungi that does not produce aflatoxin levels in soil and in corn kernels.
+Exploiting this rivalry, called biocompetitive exclusion, offers an effective way to diminish aflatoxin Aspergillus fungi that does not produce aflatoxin levels in soil and in corn kernels.